R4hul36/odin-recipes/README.md

 # odin-recipes

-This is simple webpage showing simple recipes.
+This is simple webpage showing simple recipess.